RouL/devcontainer-features/CONTRIBUTING.md

 This repository will **only accept improvements and bug fixes** for the [current set of maintained Features].

-If you're looking to create a new Feature, then we encourage adding it to a separate repository of your control.
+If you're looking to create a new Feature, then I'd encourage adding it to a separate repository of your control.
 The [devcontainers/feature-starter] repository has more guidance on self authoring Features.

-Once you've self authored the Features and if you'd like to share them with the community, then I'd recommend [adding it to the index].
+Once you've self authored the Features and if you'd like to share them with the community, I'd recommend [adding it to the index].

 If you've identified an issue and you want to fix it, here's how you can get
 started: